Xin-Zhou-smu/PatchNet/deeplearning/README.md

 * --batch_size: Batch size.
 * --num_epochs: Number of epochs.

-## Running and evalutation
+## Running and evaluation

-If you only download our dataset and want to train it by yourself,  please follow the instruction (step1&2) below.
+If you only download our dataset and want to train it by yourself,  please follow the instructions (step1&2) below.

 Or if you want to directly use our pretrained model to reproduce the results, please only use the command in the step2 and give the path of the pretrained model to '--load_model'.